 On January 20, 2009, the CPS Board approved a new Sustainable Energy Policy Statement.
 Centralized power plants, including utility scale solar, and the traditional electric utility business model, are needed now to bridge the gap to the future.
 However, in the future, more electricity will come from distributed renewable resources and stored energy, and will be distributed on a "smart grid" to customers empowered with the information to better control their own energy cost and consumption.
 CPS offers rebates for residential and commercial customers who elect to install a "rooftop" solar photovoltaic ("PV") system.
 In addition to receiving a rebate, these customers currently receive the additional benefit of being placed on net metering, in which the credit value of the energy their system produces is equivalent to the retail value of the energy delivered by the utility.
 The current net metering program does not include recovery of the utility's costs for maintaining and upgrading its systems.
-In October 2014, CPS issued the first of two one-MW alternating current ("AC") solar requests for proposal.
-Responses to these pilot program requests for proposal were evaluated and two vendors have been selected.
+In October 2014, CPS issued the first of two one-megawatt alternating current ("AC") solar Requests for Proposal.
+Responses to these pilot program requests for proposal were evaluated and two vendors were selected.
 CPS selected Clean Energy Collective ("CEC"), the world's leading community solar provider, to bring the first "Roofless" community solar pilot project to the City.
-CEC has since developed a 1.2 MW direct current ("DC") solar PV facility, providing CPS customers the opportunity to own local clean energy generation through the Roofless Solar program.
+CEC has since developed a 1.2 MW direct current solar PV facility, providing CPS customers the opportunity to own local clean energy generation through the Roofless Solar program.
 The Roofless Solar program went live August 26, 2016, and is fully subscribed.
-CPS also selected PowerFin Partners ("PowerFin"), a solar development firm based in Austin and San Antonio, to launch SolarHostSA, a groundbreaking pilot program that allows participants to host photovoltaic systems on their rooftops in exchange for credits on their energy bill.
-Working under a PPA with CPS, PowerFin installs and operates up to 5 MW (AC) of rooftop solar on homes and businesses throughout the CPS service territory, offering the community the chance to realize the benefits of local solar at no cost to them.
-The two new programs, Roofless Solar and SolarHostSA, are being marketed to customers under the trademarked name Simply Solar.
+CPS also selected PowerFin Partners ("PowerFin"), a solar development firm based in Austin and San Antonio, to launch SolarHostSA, a groundbreaking pilot program that allows participants to host PV systems on their rooftops in exchange for credits on their energy bill.
+Working under a power purchase agreement with CPS, PowerFin installs and operates up to 5 MW AC of rooftop solar on homes and businesses throughout the CPS service territory, offering the community the chance to realize the benefits of local solar at no cost to them.
+The two new programs, Roofless Solar and SolarHostSA, are marketed to customers under the trademarked name Simply Solar.
 Beginning February 1, 2016, CPS allocated an additional \$30 million of solar rebates for customer-owned PV systems.
 The rebate extension was designed so the rebate amount would decline at predetermined spending levels.
 The first \$10 million of rebate funds were designated with a rebate of \$1.20 per watt, the second \$10 million at \$1.00 per watt, and the last \$10 million at \$0.80 per watt.
 On January 30, 2017, CPS announced its intention to fund an additional \$15 million in solar rebates (\$9 million for residential and \$6 million for commercial projects) allocated for this initiative.
 The new solar incentive, which took effect April 2017, is at \$0.60 per watt, with an additional \$0.10 per watt applicable to systems that utilize locally-manufactured components.
-CPS added an additional \$15 million in rebate funds in January 2018 that took effect starting March 2018 and will require two smart meters for rooftop projects.
-On December 3, 2018, CPS initiated another round of solar rebate funding with a new flat incentive of \$2,500 for residential and commercial systems.
-An additional \$500 is provided for systems utilizing local made panels.
+CPS added an additional \$15 million in rebate funds in January 2018 that took effect starting March 2018.
+On December 3, 2018, CPS initiated another round of solar rebate funding with a new flat incentive of \$2,500 for residential systems.
+An additional \$500 is provided for systems utilizing local-made panels.
+Commercial systems are rebated at \$0.60 per watt for the first 25 kW and \$0.40 per watt on greater than 25 kW, with another \$0.10 per watt for utilizing local-made panels.
 As of January 31, 2019, 14,823 customers have installed rooftop solar, with 126 MW of capacity.